roger-weber/mmir-unibasel-hs25/98-Exercises/TEx_1_2_ProbabilisticRetrieval.md

-# Exercise 1.2: Probabilistic Retrieval (Theoretical)
+# Theoretical Exercise 1.2: Probabilistic Retrieval

 This task explores the **Binary Independence Retrieval (BIR)** model and illustrates the approach with simple examples.
 For a query $Q$, the BIR method produces the following initial list of retrieved documents: